-Family Medical Leave Act Attorney
+Family & Medical Leave Rights

 It is not uncommon to need time away from work to address and care for health-related issues.
 If you or a member of your family is experiencing a serious health condition, Federal and State laws give you the right to take job-protected leave.
 The Federal Family Medical Leave Act (FMLA) and the California Family Rights Act (CFRA) both may provide you the right to take a leave and to return to your job after the leave.